Parking lot camping has a new upgrade: RV hookups.

 We tried it out and would definitely do it again.
 Here’s everything we learned about camping at a Love’s Travel Stop.

 While RVers have long known that many businesses grant permission for overnight camping, Love’s Travel Stops is taking this a step further by providing RV-specific parking spots at some locations, adding more amenities to locations designated as “Love’s RV Hookup” sites, and developing campground experiences at Love’s RV Spots.

-Each of the Love’s RV Hookup locations provides a handful of sites with electric (30 and 50 amp), water, and sewer hookups.
+Each Love’s RV Hookup location provides a handful of sites with full or partial hookups.
+You might find electric (30 and 50 amp), water, and sewer hookups.
 These can be reserved online or in person, with kiosks located on-site.
 Current pricing ranges from $32 to $47 per night.
 Most of the current RV Hookup locations are in the Midwest and South.

 In addition to the RV Hookup sites, Love’s has a developed campground option at one location, labeled an “RV Stop.”
 The Cordele, Georgia, RV Stop has more than 40 RV sites, a splash pad, pavilions, a pickle ball court, fire pits, and more.
 And, in 2021, Love’s entered a franchise agreement with KOA to create a full campground location adjacent to a Love’s Travel Stop, but this project hasn’t been completed yet.

 What It’s Like to Camp at a Love’s RV Hookup Location

 My family opted to stay at the Leavenworth, Indiana, Love’s RV Hookup location while on a recent cross-country road trip.
 This area was convenient for where we needed to rest for the night.